Genetic history of the Indigenous peoples of the Americas: Haplogroup Q

 Q-M242 (mutational name) is the defining (SNP) of Haplogroup Q (Y-DNA) (phylogenetic name).
-In Eurasia, haplogroup Q is found among Indigenous Siberian populations, such as the modern Chukchi and Koryak peoples, as well as some Southeast Asians, such as the Dayak people.
+In Eurasia, haplogroup Q is found among the ancient Afontova Gora specimens, and Indigenous Siberian populations, such as the modern Chukchi and Koryak peoples, as well as some Southeast Asians, such as the Dayak people.
 In particular, two groups exhibit large concentrations of the Q-M242 mutation, the Ket (93.8%) and the Selkup (66.4%) peoples.
 The Ket are thought to be the only survivors of ancient wanderers living in Siberia.
 Their population size is very small; there are fewer than 1,500 Ket in Russia.2002 The Selkup have a slightly larger population size than the Ket, with approximately 4,250 individuals.

 Starting the Paleo-Indigenous American period, a migration to the Americas across the Bering Strait (Beringia) by a small population carrying the Q-M242 mutation occurred.
 A member of this initial population underwent a mutation, which defines its descendant population, known by the Q-M3 (SNP) mutation.
 These descendants migrated all over the Americas.

 Haplogroup Q-M3 is defined by the presence of the rs3894 (M3) (SNP).
 The Q-M3 mutation is roughly 15,000 years old as that is when the initial migration of Paleo-Indigenous Americans into the Americas occurred.
 Q-M3 is the predominant haplotype in the Americas, at a rate of 83% in South American populations, 50% in the Na-Dene populations, and in North American Eskimo-Aleut populations at about 46%.
 With minimal back-migration of Q-M3 in Eurasia, the mutation likely evolved in east-Beringia, or more specifically the Seward Peninsula or western Alaskan interior.
 The Beringia land mass began submerging, cutting off land routes.

 Since the discovery of Q-M3, several subclades of M3-bearing populations have been discovered.
 An example is in South America, where some populations have a high prevalence of (SNP) M19, which defines subclade Q-M19.
 M19 has been detected in (59%) of Amazonian Ticuna men and in (10%) of Wayuu men.
 Subclade M19 appears to be unique to South American Indigenous peoples, arising 5,000 to 10,000 years ago.
 This suggests that population isolation, and perhaps even the establishment of tribal groups, began soon after migration into the South American areas.
-Other American subclades include Q-L54, Q-Z780, Q-MEH2, Q-SA01, and Q-M346 lineages.
+Other American subclades include Q-L54, Q-Z780, Q-SA01, and Q-M346 lineages.
 In Canada, two other lineages have been found.
 These are Q-P89.1 and Q-NWT01.